Proportionality and the Limits of Welfarism: Introduction

 \section{Introduction}

 In the mid-1890s, two Nordic mathematicians were engaged in a somewhat heated academic exchange about voting.
 Sweden was soon to introduce universal suffrage, and the conservatives expected to become a minority and were thus pushing for electoral reform: what was needed was an election system that would guarantee \myemph{proportional representation} in parliament.
 Edvard Phragm\'en proposed a voting rule in 1894, and Thorvald N. Thiele responded with an alternative rule in 1895.
 They each proved that their rule guarantees proportionality on well-behaved inputs.
 Thiele's rule is simpler to understand, and thus it was popular and soon applied.
 Phragm\'en thought this was premature, and in 1899 published some examples to show this his rule was better.
-Many years later, it is still not clear who came up with the better system.
+Many years later, it is still not clear who came up with the better system.\footnote{This historical account follows \citet{Janson16arxiv}.}

 Both rules are of the same type, and are based on what is now called \myemph{approval voting}: Each voter $i \in N$ gets a ballot listing all $m$ candidates, and is allowed to approve an arbitrary subset~$A_i$ of them.
 The voting rule then selects a winning \myemph{committee} (or parliament) of $k$ candidates.
+(For an overview of the literature on approval-based committee elections we refer to the recent survey by \citet{lac-sko:abc-survey}.)

 After the initial papers, rigorous study of the rules was interrupted until a few years ago, when Thiele's method was rediscovered---today, it is commonly called \myemph{Proportional Approval Voting} (PAV)---and there has been intense interest in formalizing the idea of proportional representation.
 A one-dimensional hierarchy of axioms has been proposed (with ``extended justified representation'' (EJR) being the strongest axiom); PAV does very well on those axioms, and Phragm\'en's rule perhaps a bit less.